bbabatunde/LLFI_fault_injector_tools/README.md

 ## process_llvmir.py

-Process the LLVM IR file in /bamboo_fi after adding debug info to the llvm file using llvm-dis -show-annotation **llvm file name**
+Process the LLVM IR file in /bamboo_fi after adding debug info to the LLVM file using llvm-dis -show-annotation **LLVM IR file name**

 **Modification**

  Change **file_path = "/home/baba/rodinia_3.1/cuda/" +benchmark+ "/bamboo_fi/" +benchmark+ "_injection.ll.ll"** in llvm_main funtion to your file path

 ## process_prog_out.py
 Compares the golden output with the program output files in /bamboo_fi/prog_output.
-Store comparasion results as either 1's for true and 0's for false
+Store comparison results as either 1's for true and 0's for false

 **Modification**